 About Me

-Since this site’s raison d’être is professional, I should say a word or two about me qua wage laborer
+Since this site’s raison d’être is professional, I should say a word or two about myself qua wage laborer

 According to my résumé, I’m a political science PhD candidate at SUNY Stony Brook.
 In my actual day-to-day, however, I spend most of my time “upskilling” in technical AI safety and AI governance/policy.
 To that end, I …